dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 Use this query to fetch available metrics given dimensions.
 This command is essentially the opposite of getting dimensions given a list of metrics.

-Note, `group_by` is a required argument that lists one or multiple dimensions in it.
+Note, `group_by` is a required argument that lists one or multiple dimensions.

 ```bash
 select * from {{